Add-ons

 For additional details, visit the News Page.

-In the Sandbox environment, the Pre-Existing Data feature is enabled and active by default, allowing teams to test the full flow without additional configuration.
-In Production, this feature is disabled by default and must be manually activated before use.
-For activation and additional support, please contact the ROOK support team.
+In the Sandbox environment, Pre-Existing Data is activated by default, allowing teams to test the full flow without additional configuration.
+In Production, this add-on is not activated by default and must be activated manually before use.
+For activation and additional support, contact the ROOK support team.

 Steps Events in API

-This Add-On enables the extraction of time-based step events using API-based data sources, offering granularity similar to that obtained through SDK-based data sources.
-It operates through a polling system that automatically queries third-party APIs such as Whoop, Oura, Garmin, Fitbit, Withings or Polar every hour, applying validation rules to ensure data consistency, ascending order, and deduplication.
+The Steps Events in API add-on enables the extraction of time-based step events using API-based data sources, offering granularity similar to that obtained through SDK-based data sources.
+It operates through a polling system that automatically queries third-party APIs such as Whoop, Oura, Garmin, Fitbit, Withings, or Polar every hour, applying validation rules to ensure data consistency, ascending order, and deduplication.

-To enable this functionality in production, please contact the ROOK support team or your account manager.
+To activate this add-on in production, contact the ROOK support team or your account manager.

 Functionality